llcit/vot-cp/README.md

 ## Tutorial

-VOT-CP is a Python library that can be used within another Python script or directly from your terminal window.
+VOT-CP is a Python library that can be used within another Python script or directly from your Terminal window.
 Both methods support single-pair and batch processing.
 Below is a brief tutorial for using this program from another Python script, followed by another tutorial that performs the same actions directly from the command line.

 ### Python script usage